Find Schools

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-In 2016, there was an estimated number of 1,197,900 jobs in the United States for Landscaping and Groundskeeping Worker.
+In the United States, there were 1,197,900 jobs for Landscaping and Groundskeeping Worker in 2016.
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 135,200 new jobs for Landscaping and Groundskeeping Worker by 2026.
-The BLS estimates 163,000 yearly job openings in this field.
+There will be an estimated 163,000 positions for Landscaping & Groundskeeping Worker per year.

 undefined